ebaloaloa/lick-hunter-server/README.md

 * **minimumTradingAge:** Minimum trading age required for coins
 * **percentageFromAllTimeHigh:** Coins will not be traded when this threshold(+/-)   is reached
 * **exclude:** Coins in this list will not be included in coins.json
+* **autoExclude:** Enables automatic exclusion of coins based on percentage change within 24H.
+* **autoExcludePercentage:** Sets the percentage change for automatic exclusion.

 ###web-settings.json
 ````